esp-rs/esp-idf-hal/esp-idf-sys/README.md

 # The path to the C header to generate the bindings with.
 If this option is absent,
 # **no** bindings will be generated.
 #
 # The path can be absolute or relative.
-A relative paths will be relative to the
+A relative path will be relative to the
-# folder containg the defining `Cargo.toml`.
+# folder containing the defining `Cargo.toml`.
 #
 # This field is optional.
 bindings_header = "bindings.h"